tsheporamantso/blogapp/README.md

 ### Run tests

-To run tests, execure the following command on the terminal
+To run tests, execute the following command on the terminal

 ```sh
   bundle exec rspec